cdomings/Metacritic-Movies/README.md

 ## Project Overview

-This project was completed as the capstone assignment for **DA320**.
+This project was completed as an assignment for **DA320**.
 The goal of the assignment was to create a portfolio-quality Jupyter Notebook that demonstrates the ability to acquire, clean, merge, analyze, and visualize real-world movie data.

 For this project, I selected the year **2008** and analyzed movie data from both **IMDB** and **Metacritic**.
 The two datasets were retrieved from MongoDB, merged using Pandas, and analyzed using regression modeling and machine learning sentiment analysis.